P1 and P2

 One of the failures related to insulin pumps is the over delivery of the drug.
 This can result in (mild or severe) hypoglycemia.
 The underdelivery of insultin may result in diabetic ketoacidosis.

-How to Implement P1 * P2 with SoftComply Risk Manager and Jira Automation?
+How to Implement P1 * P2 with SoftComply Risk Manager Plus in Jira Cloud?

-Now you have implemented the P1*P2 calculation in the SoftComply Risk Manager!
+You have now implemented the P1*P2 calculation in the SoftComply Risk Manager Plus on Jira Cloud!